herranz/herranz.github.io/_posts/2020-07-28-Learn_french_in_a_year.md

 Also, [The French Experiment](https://www.thefrenchexperiment.com/), [TheFrenchpod101](https://www.frenchpod101.com/) or the [InnerFrench podcast](https://innerfrench.com/podcast/) could be a good exercise specially the first to start listening to children' books.

-I will be updating my progress with more post on this blog.
+I will be updating my progress with subsequent post on this blog.